- Death to shit ads.

 Mistakes are part of creativity.
 They present with them both obstacle and opportunity, because by nature, they expose a different vein.
 A truth enshrined in the 15th century Japanese art of ‘Kintsugi’, which embraces imperfection by addressing faults, cracks, tears, and breaks in pottery by filling them with gold, and in turn, creating something better than was initially imagined or envisaged.

 Weiden + Kennedy’s infamous ‘Fail Harder’ push-pin mural in their Portland office.
-Inversely made with pins, taking longer that simply writing the word, but more beautifully capturing the message.
+Inversely made with pins, taking longer than simply writing the word, but more beautifully capturing the message.

 You can find this line of thinking scattered all throughout human history.
 This openness to imperfection.
 In 1992, Leonard Cohen famously sang: “There is a crack, a crack in everything, that’s how the light gets in”.
 About 600 years prior, Sufi poet, Rumi, penned “The wound is a place where the light enters you”.
 A Canadian songwriter and an Islamic cleric, centuries apart, coming to the same understanding.